Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Variables like installation costs can be radically different from installer to installer.
 There’s also a lot of cheap equipment on the market that doesn’t cost much (it also doesn’t last too long).

-We obviously can’t quote a 6.6kW string inverter system for you because we install microinverter solar systems.
+We obviously can’t quote a 6.6kW string inverter system for you because we only install microinverter solar systems at that size.
 But you should really be cautious of anyone who promises a 6.6kW string inverter solar system that is significantly higher or lower than around $1 per watt.

 If you’re interested in learning more about the differences between string inverter solar systems and how they stack up in performance against microinverter solar systems, you might want to check out the following article titled, Microinverters vs. String Inverters: An Honest Comparison